aviks/Horus.jl/README.md

 Simple background jobs for Julia, backed by Redis.

-Horus.jl is a package for creating background jobs, placing them on queues, and running them asynchronously.
+Horus.jl is a package for creating and running background jobs in Julia

+This package is similar to, and somewhat inspired by Sidekiq, Resque (both Ruby) and Celery (Python).
+However, it is currently much simpler than any of those libraries.

 ---

 🚨 Please read the documentation carefully before using this package, particularly the section that describes what the design guarantees are.

+---
+Horus is the ancient Egyptian god of kingship, protection, healing and the sky.